kenao2727/discord-boost-bot/boostsrc/README.txt

 	* Type https://capmonster.cloud in your browser and create a new account (this is for solving captchas, you MUST have money on the account for your key  to work.)

 	* Enter Capmonster Cloud API key into settings.json aswell.
-(Create a ticket in the discord if you'd like to use my key)
+(Create a ticket in the discord if you'd like to use my key $3)

-	* Run install.bat to install the neccesary packages.

-	* Finally, you should be able to run start.bat
+	* Upload the emojis in /boostsrc/emojis to your discord server for the emojis to show up.
+(I will also help with this aswell just create a ticket in the discord)

 	EXAMPLE SETTINGS: